 From time to time, we all deal with vendors who have less than good quality of service.
 It's one thing to deal with a store owner face to face, but in this electronic age of online vending, it makes life rather stressful.
-We will provide listings of those vendors that we have personally dealt with and have had problems as a service to other buyers.

 Arriving there after having my car's maintenance performed at the Saturn dealership across the street in Pompton Plains, New Jersey, on June 28, 2009, I spent a good two hours shopping.
 I love the store; it has an awesome product availability and the produce section is fantastic.
 It offers a great bakery, seafood shop, butcher shop and deli as well.
 All fantastic.
 I live in Manhattan, but like to shop at this particular store whenever I'm there to have my car serviced.

 I check out and hand over my ten coupons, totalling perhaps $5.50, to help ease the $300+ stockpile I was purchasing.
 I was told that the coupons were not taken there.